JaviMerino/rstudio_langchain/README.md

 2. Install R and RStudio
 3. Install reticulate
    * RStudio should prompt you
-4. In the r-reticulate virtualenv, install langchain, pypdf and chromadb
+4. In the r-reticulate virtualenv, install langchain, pypdf, chromadb and ollama
-   * In R: `virtualenv_install(envname='r-reticulate', packages=c('langchain', 'pypdf', 'chromadb'))`
+   * In R: `virtualenv_install(envname='r-reticulate', packages=c('langchain', 'pypdf', 'chromadb', 'ollama'))`
    * Otherwise, using pip, the virtualenv is in `~/.virtualenvs/r-reticulate`

 ## Usage